 With guidance from QYD staff, serve as an ambassador for QYD by informing at least 20 youth and 10 adults about the project.

-With guidance from QYD staff, recruit at least 2 other youth to help achieve QYD Benchmark #5 (displaying "Youth are Welcome" posters in downtown businesses).
+With guidance from QYD staff, achieve QYD Benchmark #5 (displaying "Youth are Welcome" posters in downtown businesses).

 The resulting benchmark achievement will result in a QYD™ Notice of Accomplishment for the community, a press release, and social media postings.
 QYD Bits internships are paid and have the potential to be extended based on the intern's progress in the community.
 The internship initially starts at 20 hours over a period of 4-8 weeks.